-How is Lumbosacral Disease diagnosed?
+How is lumbosacral disease diagnosed?

-A detailed clinical examination by an experienced veterinary orthopaedic surgeon or neurosurgeon is central to the diagnosis of LS disease.
-At Fitzpatrick Referrals we have a team of orthopaedic clinicians and neurology clinicians who are very experienced at managing dogs, and cats, with LS disease.
+A detailed clinical examination by an experienced veterinary orthopaedic surgeon or neurosurgeon is central to the diagnosis of lumbosacral disease.
+At Fitzpatrick Referrals, we have a team of orthopaedic clinicians and neurology clinicians who are very experienced at managing dogs, and cats, with LS disease.
 Confirmation of the diagnosis is made using an MRI scan which is performed under general anaesthesia by our advanced diagnostic imaging team.
 Your pet will have dedicated one-to-one care during their MRI scan by one of our nurses from the prep nursing team who are all trained and experienced in anaesthesia and sedation.

 Electrophysiologic studies (EMG) and survey radiography provide adjunctive diagnostic information.
 An accurate diagnosis is essential as the clinical signs can be very similar to those seen with other diseases including hip dysplasia, other lower back problems, or even medical problems.

-How is Lumbosacral Disease treated?
+How is lumbosacral disease treated?

-The best treatment for LS disease depends on the cause and severity of the problem as well as the site of the nerve compression.
+The best treatment for lumbosacral disease depends on the cause and severity of the problem as well as the site of the nerve compression.
 Your orthopaedic or neurology clinician will advise you of the most suitable treatment for your dog on an individual basis.

-Non-surgical management may allow some improvement in lameness or pain in the short term, particularly in patients with mild LS pathology (small disc bulges) and minimal pain.
+Non-surgical management may allow some improvement in lameness or pain in the short term, particularly in patients with mild lumbosacral pathology (small disc bulges) and minimal pain.
 With consistent application of therapy, sustained improvement is possible in properly selected animals.
 We have a fully equipped Rehabilitation Service which is equipped with a team of chartered physiotherapists and hydrotherapists who will be able to design an appropriate physiotherapy and hydrotherapy plan for your dog or cat.
 The following non-surgical treatments are available:

 - Exercise modification – absolute rest in the short term and modified exercise in the long term.